stevensblueprint/hsds-transformer/README.md

 Make sure you're in the root folder.

-Finally run, `python -m src.cli.main path\to\datadir` (powershell) or `python -m src.cli.main path/to/datadir` (bash) where the two paths are relative paths to the directory with the input and mapping files.
+Finally run, `python -m src.cli.main path\to\datadir` (powershell) or `python3 -m src.cli.main path/to/datadir` (bash) where the two paths are relative paths to the directory with the input and mapping files.
 (Using example csvs: `python -m src.cli.main data\deprecated_hsds`).

 You can also specify an output directory with `python -m src.cli.main path\to\datadir path\to\outputdir` (windows).
 Without specifying an output directory, the transformer will create one in your root directory or add the files to `output` if it already exists.